News for Public Officials

 |

 Bird and his family lived in a half-dugout on the Tongue River south of present-day Roaring Springs until 1900.
-Bird befriended famed Comanche Chief Quanah Parker and Quanah's band camped near his home once a year.
+He befriended famed Comanche Chief Quanah Parker and Quanah's band camped near his home once a year.
 Bird would often supply Quanah's Comanches with gifts of cattle as an act of friendship.
 After helping to organize Motley County, he voted in his first election of in 1891 and served as Motley County Commissioner until 1901.
-Bird died on February 22, 1961 at the age of ninety-four.

 |